top of page

 Solar stake lights

 On a recent caravanning trip, we came up with an idea to put some solar lights around our set up so we could see better at night.
 No more tripping over ropes and chair legs!
-And, this brings me to my next fun hack…
+See the range of solar lights here

 Milk bottle lantern

-These are a great way to get the kids involved in a little organizing / setting up.
+These are a great way to get the kids involved in a little organising / setting up.
 Using a milk bottle, 2 litre or 3 litre will work fine, fill with water and attach a head lamp by wrapping the strap around the bottle and face the torch into the bottle.
 A fun light that the kids can take charge over!

 Storing in the microwave